W4RH4WK/MinimalFileManager/README.md

  - handcrafted file manager with WYSIWYG editor

 ### Installation
-Composer is used for the installation so process.
+[Composer](http://getcomposer.org/) is used for the installation so process.
 The `composer.json` file is part of the project just run composer.

     $ git clone git://github.com/W4RH4WK/Phoenix-Tpl.git ptpl
     $ cd ptpl
-    $ php composer install
+    $ composer install

 Change the url inside the `app/app.php`.